Has grassroots democracy become an afterthought for Democrats?

 Jamal Simmons, a long-time Obama supporter, agrees.
 “There is little appetite in the party to settle on a candidate early,” he insists.

-All four are veteran Washington politicians approaching 70.
+All four figures are veteran Washington politicians approaching 70 and beyond.
 Even Sanders and Warren, despite their fiery anti-Trump rhetoric, often sound tired and bitter on the stump.
 In a party that lost White millennial voters to Trump, 48-43 – its worst showing with this demographic in decades – there is a pressing need to find a candidate that looks and sounds like a forward-looking visionary.